 1. SERVICES

 1.1.
 Services.
 Company hereby engages Contractor to perform the Services as described in Exhibit A (which shall also require execution of a Work Authorization in the form of Appendix A-1 attached hereto detailing speficic Services to be supplied to Company) or as from time to time may be assigned pursuant to Paragraph 1.2.
 Contractor agrees to perform the Services in accordance with the highest professional standards applicable to the performance of like services.
-Without in any manner prejudicing the right of Company to claim that any other breach or default of this Agreement on the part of Contractor constitutes a material breach or default, it is understood and agreed that, except as provided under Paragraph 9.4 below, the failure of Contractor to perform the Services in the times specified shall constitute a material breach and default of this Agreement on the part of Contractor.
+Without in any manner prejudicing the right of Company to claim that any other breach or default of this Agreement on the part of Contractor constitutes a material breach or default, it is understood and agreed that, except as provided under Paragraph 9.4 below, the substantial or repeated failure of Contractor to perform the Services in the times specified shall constitute a material breach and default of this Agreement on the part of Contractor.

 1.2.
 Additional Services.
 Company may, from time to time, request that Contractor perform additional Services (“Additional Services”).
 If Contractor accepts such assignments, the parties shall agree to the parameters of the Additional Services to be undertaken by executing an “Additional Work Authorization” in the form of Exhibit B, attached to and made a part of this Agreement.
 The Additional Services shall be considered “Services” under this Agreement, and shall be performed in accordance with and subject to the terms and conditions of this Agreement and the Additional Work Authorization specifying the Services to be performed.